Symbols for toric Eisenstein cocycles and arithmetic applications: Preliminaries

-Let us give generators and relations for $\widetilde{\text{Chains}}(n)$.
-Given any tuple of independent rays $(m_1,m_2,\ldots, m_k)$ in $S^{n-1}(\mathbb{Q})$ lying in the same (open) hemisphere - we will call such a tuple \emph{acyclic} - they span a unique oriented geodesic simplex (with orientation corresponding to the order), whose $1$-frame is formed from the shorter segment of the great $1$-circle through each pair of points.
-Note that there always is a shorter segment: since all points lie in the same strict hemisphere, we can never have a pair of antipodes.
+We now give generators and relations for $\widetilde{\Chains}(n)$.
+Given any tuple of independent rays $(m_1,m_2,\ldots, m_k)$ in $S^{n-1}(\mathbb{Q})$ lying in the same (open) hemisphere, which we will call an \emph{acyclic} tuple, they span a unique oriented geodesic simplex (with orientation corresponding to the order), whose $1$-frame is formed from the shorter segment of the great $1$-circle through each pair of points.
+(By assumption, there are no antipodes, so there is no ambiguity.)